oatlog/oatlog/doc/planning_report/main.typ

 = Approach

-Concretely, we will create a Rust library that takes in a set of rewrite rules in the egglog language and generates Rust code for an e-graph engine with the optimized rewrite rules hard-coded.
+Concretely, we will create a Rust library that takes in a set of rewrite rules in the egglog language @egglog and generates Rust code for an e-graph engine with the optimized rewrite rules hard-coded.
 The main focus is on optimizing the run time of the generated e-graph engine, with the time to compile the theory into generated code being less important.
 In terms of features, we are aiming to implement a similar feature set to egglog @egglog.
 That roughly includes